Pancratium maritimum

-Pancratium maritimum, or sea daffodil, is a species of bulbous plant native to the Canary Islands and both sides of the Mediterranean region and Black Sea from Portugal, Morocco and the Balearic Islands east to Turkey, Syria, Israel and the Caucasus.
-In the parts of its range on the south Bulgarian and north Turkish and Georgian coasts of Black Sea.
+Pancratium maritimum, or sea daffodil, is a species of bulbous plant native to both sides of the Mediterranean region and the Black Sea, from the Canary Islands, Portugal, Morocco, and Cyprus, and east to Turkey, Syria, Israel and the Caucasus.
+Parts of its range on the coasts of the Black Sea include southern Bulgaria, northern Turkey and Georgia.
 It is also naturalized in southern California, Bermuda and the Azores.

 Pancratium maritimum grows on beaches and coastal sand dunes, often with much of the leaves and scapes buried in the sand.
 Other vernacular names are sea lily, sand daffodil, sand lily and lily of St. Nicholas, (although it is not a true lily).
 The specific epithet maritimum means "of the sea".

 Description

 Pancratium maritimum is a bulbous perennial with a long neck and glaucous, broadly linear leaves, evergreen, but the leaves often die back during hot summers.
 Scape to 40 cm.
 Flowers 3–15 in an umbel, up to 15 cm long, white.
 Corona two-thirds as long as the tepals.
 The flowers have a pleasing, exotic and very subtle lily scent, which only becomes apparent during still, windless summer nights that allow the delicate fragrance to become perceptible.
 Flowering is from August to October.